Alexma3312/Blimp/feature_matcher/README.md

 # Mapping Process Tutorial

 Follow the steps below to perform SfM.
+**This tutorial shows how to use JING'S 4D agriculture feature association (C++) as front end together with this repo's backend optimization.**

 ## 1. Collect data